garryrot/telekinesis/README.md

 ### 0.3.0

+**Features**:
+- Add `Tele.VibrateAllFor` to vibrate for a specific duration and then stop
+- Reworked/broke entire API
+    - Vibration speed is now value between 0 and 100
+    - Shorter functions i.e. `Tele.VibrateAll` instead of `Tk_Telekinesis.Tk_VibrateAll`

+**Fixes**:
 - Now loads on AE (as intended)
-- Support vibrating for a certain duration
+- More stability/stutter fixes
+    - Not a single possibly blocking call left in papyrus thread
-- Actually link against the correct rust library, so the stutter fix from 0.2.0 is now correctly included
+    - Actually link against updated rust lib, so the fix from 0.2.0 is now correctly included
-- Reworked/Broke entire API

 ### 0.2.0